api-specification-toolbox/vocabulary/README.md

-# vocabulary
+# API Specification Toolbox Vocabulary
-This is the vocabulary we use to search and tag things.
+This is a repo for story the vocabulary we use to search for and organize information.